snail-unamur/snail-website/content/authors/guillaume-nguyen/_index.md

 ---
 # Display name
-title: "Samuel Van De Put"
+title: "Guillaume Nguyen"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "samuel-van-de-put"
+- "guillaume-nguyen"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: Msc Student
+role: PhD Student

 # Organizations/Affiliations
 organizations: